 - 1. Resiliency Standards(New Construction Only): - a.
-The building footprint (for buildings with residential units) may not be located within or partially within the Special Flood Hazard Area ("SFHA").
-Parking is not required to be at or above the building elevation requirements required in the NOFA. - b.
+The building footprint (for buildings with residential units) should not be located within or partially within the Special Flood Hazard Area ("SFHA").
+Parking is not required to be at or above the building elevation requirements. - Please refer to the below "Limited Special Flood Hazard Area Exceptions" for projects located in a SFHA. - b.
 The building footprint may be in Zone B or X-Shaded (500-YR); however, all building mechanicals and finished residential floors must be built at elevations of no less than three feet above the higher of (a) the lowest point within the building footprint, or (b) the nearest road centerline. - c.
-Irrespective of FIRM designation, the application must clearly establish whether the proposed building footprint experienced flooding in the 2016 Great Floods; if footprint was flooded, the plan must clearly address how such risks are mitigated, either through elevation above the BFE, flood proofing, or both. - 2.
-Section 811 Project-Based Rental Assistance: All Applicants for 4% and 9% Credits that have units without rental assistance must indicate a commitment to accept Section 811 project based rental assistance (Section 811 PRA) or other LHC sponsored rental assistance for up to 10% of the total restricted units for the purpose of providing integrated housing opportunities to persons with disabilities.
-All new construction properties that fall within this category must have at least 10% of the total units as 1 bedroom.
-This requirement is separate and distinct from the 30% AMI requirement outlined below.
+Irrespective of FIRM designation, the application must clearly establish whether the proposed building footprint experienced flooding in the 2016 Great Floods; if footprint was flooded, the plan must clearly address how such risks are mitigated, either through elevation above the BFE, flood proofing, or both.